0liveiraVictor/postgres-dbms-in-docker-container/README.md

 ### What is a Docker Container?

-A Docker container is a lightweight, isolated software unit that bundles an application along with all its necessary dependencies (such as libraries, configuration files, and binaries) to ensure consistent execution across any environment.
+A Docker container is a lightweight and isolated software unit that bundles an application along with all its necessary dependencies (such as libraries, configuration files and binaries) to ensure consistent execution across any environment.
 From a Docker image, a container for the desired application can be built.

 The main characteristics of a container are:

-- **Isolation**: The container’s filesystem, processes, networks, dependencies, and configurations are specific to the application.
+- **Isolation**: the container’s filesystem, processes, networks, dependencies, and configurations are specific to the application.
 This infrastructure is isolated from the host operating system and other containers;
-- **Portability**: A container can run on any host, regardless of its underlying operating system, as long as the host is compatible with the Docker platform;
+- **Portability**: a container can run on any host, regardless of its underlying operating system, as long as the host is compatible with the Docker platform;
-- **Efficiency**: Unlike virtual machines, containers do not include an operating system within their internal structure.
+- **Efficiency**: unlike virtual machines, containers do not include an operating system within their internal structure.
 They operate by sharing the same kernel as the host operating system, making them lightweight and fast;
-- **Lifecycle**: A container can be created, started, stopped, restarted, and removed.
+- **Lifecycle**: a container can be created, started, stopped, restarted and removed.
 It is considered a "running instance" of a Docker image;
-- **Immutability**: Any internal modifications made to the container (e.g., installing a specific dependency) will be lost when the container is restarted – unless they are saved in a data volume or redefined in its Docker image.
+- **Immutability**: any internal modifications made to the container (e.g., installing a specific dependency) will be lost when the container is restarted – unless they are saved in a data volume or redefined in its Docker image.
 For this reason, containers are considered ephemeral and immutable.

 ### What is a Docker Volume?